Enterprise-CMCS/macpro-mdct-qmr/README.md

    ```bash
    brew install yarn
    ```
-8. Look up [here](deployment/local/README.md) for other things you'll need to install though it will prompt you when your `./run local` if you're missing something.
+8. Look up [here](deployment/local/README.md) for other things you'll need to install, though it will prompt you when your `./run local` if you're missing something.
 9. Install all other node packages.
    ```bash
    yarn install  # can be skipped, will run automatically in dev script